MV-Automation/MV_Pandemic_Solution/RaspberryPi/README.md

 # Raspberry Pi Interface
 ## Description
 This repository contains the code used to run the solution's UI on the Raspberry Pi.
+This interface contains instructions for users to follow in order to see themselves on the screen through the RTSP stream from the MV cameras, position themselves and take a snapshot of themselves and their ID.
+The interface will then upload the images to AWS to compare them and discard them after the processing is done.

 </br>